 One friend’s reaction flags up a rather rude reaction to brrrExit: Look at these posters with Boris on by Billy Childish, be care full cos he used a word what is naughty.
 It refers to the sex organ on a pig and is originally from Old English (I think):

 See below for some images of my beautiful hand made books that I call my ‘Leaf-Books’.
 In fact they are both one-off/unique copies from the Clay Jug project.
-In them are six original etchings that I did plus one woodcut taken from a Tibetan woodblock.
+In each of them are six original etchings that I did plus one woodcut taken from a Tibetan woodblock.
 The etchings were made to illustrate six ‘poems’ I wrote about six men who contributed a lot to building our humanity.

 So.
 I wrote, in preparation for a work I hope to develop thru 2016: